Cambridge-Hands-On-Science/Experiments/Experiments/Engineering/Arch Bridge.md

 **Building an arch bridge, and then walking over it.** - Can you build a bridge strong enough to walk on?

-Last initially checked on 2024-12-17 by Anna Ritschl Ebell (ar2182@cam.ac.uk) and double-checked on xxxx-xx-xx by xxx (xx@cam.ac.uk).
+Last initially checked on 2024-12-17 by Anna Ritschl Ebell (ar2182@cam.ac.uk) and double-checked on 2024-12-18 by Chiara Delpiano-Cordeiro (cd796@cam.ac.uk).
 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->